Namibia Civil Aviation Authority

 The Namibia Civil Aviation Authority (NCAA), previously the Directorate of Civil Aviation (DCA), is the civil aviation authority of Namibia.
 It is a regulatory body of the Ministry of Works and Transport.
-The head office of the agency is located in Windhoek.
+The head office of the agency is in Windhoek.

-It was previously in charge of aircraft accident and incident investigation in Namibia.
-In November 2013 accident and incident investigation were separated from the DCA in the Directorate of Aircraft Accident Investigations (DAAI) to ensure that investigations are unbiased.
-Namibia's chief accident investigator now reports directly to the minister of Works, Transport and Communication.
+It was previously in charge of Aircraft Accident and Incident Investigation in Namibia.
+In November 2013, the Accident and Incident Investigation department was separated from the (DCA) in the Directorate of Aircraft Accident Investigations (DAAI) to ensure that investigations would be unbiased.
+Namibia's Chief Accident Investigator now reports directly to the Minister of Works, Transport, and Communication.

-The cabinet of Namibia had approved the establishment of the NCAA in 2003.
-On 1 November 2016, per the Civil Aviation Act, the authority was established, and the Directorate of Civil Aviation was dissolved.
-As of 2021 Ericsson Nengola has been acting as the executive director of the NCAA.
+The Cabinet of Namibia approved the establishment of the NCAA in 2003.
+On 1 November 2016, per the Civil Aviation Act, the NCAA was established, and the Directorate of Civil Aviation was dissolved.
+In 2021, Ericsson Nengola became acting Executive Director of the NCAA.
+Since 2022, Ms. Toska Sem has taken over as the Executive Director.